 Make Christmas and the stories of Jesus memorable by appealing to all of your children’s senses this year!

 Toilet Paper Roll Wise Men Figurines

 Empty toilet paper rolls have long been a favorite craft item for many reasons.
 They are free, easily accessible, and make a wonderful blank canvas for creating just about anything you can imagine.
-Turn some of yours into three wise.
-You could even adapt these to create and entire nativity scene if your children enjoy making crafts.
+Turn some of yours into three wise men.
+You could even adapt these to create an entire Nativity scene if your children enjoy making crafts.

 - Empty toilet paper rolls

 - Craft paint, assorted colors